UffaModey/UffaModey/README.md

   - Jenkins
   - Docker

-- 💞️ I’m looking to collaborate on Agile software development projects
+- 💞️ I’m looking to collaborate on Agile software development projects.
+I am available for Graduate (or Entry Level) employment.

 - 📫 How to reach me on Twitter (@fafa416) or LinkedIn (Uffa Modey)